-- Add the almond milk and stir with a spoon.
-Give a little taste to ensure you like the sweetness.
+Add the almond milk and stir with a spoon.
+Give a little taste to ensure that you like the sweetiness.

-- Cover and set in the fridge.
-Return in about 10 minutes just to give it another stir.
-This will loosen up the chia seeds from clumping together.
+Cover and set in the fridge.
+Return in about 10 minutes just to give it another stir to move all the seeds evenly throughout the liquid.
+This stirring will loosen up the chia seeds from clumping together.

-- The next morning froth some milk.
-Either in an electrical frother (I use a Nespresso one that is fabulous) or with a wand.
-Or any way you know how!
+The next morning. froth up some fresh milk.
+(I actually use dairy milk since it froths better than almond milk) Either in an electrical brother (I use my Nespresso, which is fabulous) or with a wand.
+Or any other way you know how!

 If you don't want to top it with milk, try vanilla yogurt.